Robert Beckford: The Hidden Story of Jesus

 On 2007 Christmas Day, Beckford's documentary The Hidden Story of Jesus premiered on Channel 4.
 It investigates the parallels between Christianity and other religions, some of which predate it.

+Hidden Jerusalem

+In his first film for Discovery USA, Beckford goes below the surface of modern Jerusalem in search of evidence of Biblical narratives (2008).

 The Secrets of the Twelve Disciples

 In The Secrets of the Twelve Disciples, broadcast in Easter 2008, Beckford explored Paul the Apostle's role in founding the Church and his relationship with Jesus' family; the Roman Catholic Church's claim to Saint Peter; Thomas the Apostle's travels to India; James, son of Zebedee as a patron saint of Spain; the demonisation of Judas Iscariot; and female Apostles.

+The Dark Ages: The History of Christianity

+As part of this Channel 4 series in 2009, Beckford explores the hidden multicultural themes and issues in the Dark Ages.

 The Nativity Decoded

-On 2008 Christmas Day, Beckford's documentary The Nativity Decoded premiered on Channel 4.
+On Christmas Day 2008, Beckford's documentary The Nativity Decoded premiered on Channel 4.
 It provides an in-depth look at the nativity story, its traditions, history and meaning.

+Revelation: The Bible, A History

+As part of this 2010 Channel 4 series, Beckford presents a postcolonial interpretation of the Book of Revelation.

+God Bless You Barack Obama?

+In this 2010 BBC2 documentary Beckford examines the personal religious history of president Barack Obama.

+The Seven Wonders of Brazil

+In this 2014 BBC2 special, Beckford explores the diverse religious traditions of Brazil and how they are all represented in the famous Rio Carnival.

 The Battle For Christianity

-In 2016 he presented a programme on The Battle For Christianity.
-This programme explored the various ways used to help people accept Christianity including the evangelising of immigrants to the country.
+In 2016, Beckford presented a programme on The Battle For Christianity, which explored the various ways used to help people accept Christianity including the evangelising of immigrants to the country.